 - Our logo links directly to the home page.

-- You can skip to the main content, main navigation (when the page contains it) and the accessibility page by pressing the tab key after the page loads, and then pressing the enter key on the appropriate link.
+- You can skip to the main content, main navigation (when the page contains it) and the accessibility page by pressing the tab key to navigate through links after the page loads, and then pressing the enter key on the appropriate link.

 - Site-wide search facilities have been implemented.

 The website has been designed to be accessible to a variety of screen readers and assistive devices, including:

 - JAWS version 12.0 Screen Reader and above

 Please note that keyboard commands to operate the screen reader will vary depending on the specific assistive device/software you use.
 You may experience issues with older versions of these applications or other assistive technologies.
 If you experience any issues, please feel free to contact us.